Dimensional reduction for sampled priors and application to photometric redshift distributions: Motivation

-Facing this problem for the cosmological analyses of the 3-year data (Y3) from DES, \citet{hyperrank} devised a scheme whereby the samples of \vecn\ are placed in a grid within some $M$-dimensional unit hypercube $\mathcal{H}$.
-The coordinates \vecu\ within the hypercube are considered the compressed parameters of $n(z),$ and the decompression function $\hat{\vecn}(\vecu)$ outputs the $\vecn_\alpha$ sample at the nearest grid point to \vecu.
-This solves the problem of creating a continuous \vecu\ domain, and maintains the equal prior probability of each \vecn\ sample, but the function \emph{output,} and the resultant likelihood function of \vecu, are discontinuous.
-Various strategies are proposed by \citet{hyperrank} to assign the $\vecn_\alpha$ to the grid points in $\mathcal{H}$ based on summary statistics, to reduce the discontinuities---but the function is never smooth.
+Facing this problem for the cosmological analyses of the 3-year data (Y3) from DES, \citet{hyperrank} devised a scheme whereby the samples of \vecn, which we write as $\{\vecn_\alpha\}$ for $\alpha\in 1\ldots N_{\rm samp},$ are assigned to equally-spaced grid points within some $M$-dimensional unit hypercube $\mathcal{H}$.
+The coordinates \vecu\ within the hypercube are considered the compressed parameters of $n(z),$ and the decompression function $\hat{\vecn}(\vecu)$ outputs the $\vecn_\alpha$ sample at the nearest grid point to any \vecu, \ie\ nearest-neighbor interpolation.
+In the example application described in Section~\ref{sec:app}, this procedure would assign an $N=80$-dimensional \vecn\ to each grid point placed in an $M=3$-dimensional hypercube.
+This solves the problem of creating a continuous \vecu\ domain, and gives each sample $\vecn_\alpha$ equal probability under $p(\vecu),$ maintaining the meaning of the input samples.
+But the \emph{output} of the function $\hat\vecn(\vecu)$, and the resultant likelihood function $\likeli(\vecc | \vecq, \vecu),$ are discontinuous over $\vecu.$ Various strategies are proposed by \citet{hyperrank} to assign the $\vecn_\alpha$ to the grid points in $\mathcal{H}$ based on summary statistics, to reduce the discontinuities---but the function is never smooth.
 As a consequence, many MC samplers become quite inefficient in sampling of the cosmological posterior.
 In particular, samplers such as \textsc{MultiNest} that assume continuity are rendered nearly non-functional.
 As a result, the Y3 cosmological priors could not be evaluated with this method.
 Instead, the \vecn\ samples were not used, and an \textit{ad hoc} $p(\vecn)$ was adopted which allowed only shifts and dilations of the mean $n(z)$ of the \vecn\ samples [see \eqq{eq:zs}].